dtonda8/PASS_W5/README.md

 Welcome to week 5's coding activity
 - Note: you're not allowed to use in-built lists, sets and dictionaries
 - To run tests, open terminal then:
+- As in Assignment, avoid directly modifying internal variables of classes
 ```sh
 python3 run_tests.py # and follow command line instructions
 ```